SarinhaCortez/philosophy_book_reccomender/docs/README.md

 A stricter filter yields a smaller but cleaner catalogue, a looser filter yields a larger but noisier one.

+The backend is a very small custom HTTP server .
+That is a conscious choice since the project has one main endpoin.
+If this project were extended, I would move it to a more standard framework.

 ### Stage 2: Semantic enrichment

 The current recommender uses a semantic pipeline in which: